codextended/Moviez/README.md

+# Moviez
+ Moviez is an android app that allows you to verify the now playing movies in theater.
+Submitted by: **Smath Cadet**

+## User Stories

+The following **required** functionality are completed:

+* [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+* [x] Lists should be fully optimized for performance using the ViewHolder pattern to cache view lookups within the adapter.
+* [x] Views should be responsive for both landscape/portrait mode.
+*In portrait mode, the poster image, title, and movie overview is shown.
-In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
+*In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.

 The following **optional** features are implemented: